Ed94/VEFontCache-Odin/docs/guide_architecture.md

 * region_kind
 * bounds

-They're arrays are the same length as `visible`, so indexing those will not need to use visibile's relative index.
+These are the same length as the `visible` array, so indexing those will not need to use visibile's relative index.

 `shaper_shape_text_latin` does naive shaping by utilizing the codepoint's kern_advance and detecting newlines.
 `shaper_shape_harfbuzz` is an actual shaping *engine*.
 Here is the general idea of how the library utilizes it for shaping: